criteo/loop/README.md

 - `name`: _String_, the task label in th UI.
 - `command`: _String_, the sbt command to run.

+##### webpackWatch(options)

+Start webpack in watch mode in the background.
+The task will then just check that the last webpack run was successful before continuing. _It is way faster than running webpack from scratch each time, but can occasionally miss a webpack build failure because of the lack or real synchronization between the 2 processes._

+By default the command used is `webpack --watch --json`, you can customize it but it need to output its result in JSON, and to be run in watch mode of course.

+- `sh`: _String_, the shell command to fork (requires Linux, MacOS, or running on Cygwin).
+- `command`: _Array of String_, the command + options to fork (if not using sh).
+- `cwd`: _String_, the current directory for the task.
+- `env`: _Object_, the environment for the task.
+- `watch`: _String or Array of String_, the file patterns to watch.

 ### Examples

 Some example configurations are available in the `examples/` directory: